-- m,n <output file> cr .
+m,n <output file> cr .
 Same as m,n/cr except that the output is written to the specified file.
-The file is closed upon exit from LOOK-AT. - ,n <output file> cr .
+The file is closed upon exit from LOOK-AT.

+,n <output file> cr .
 Same as ,n/cr except that the output is written to the specified file.
-The file is closed upon exit from LOOK-AT. - HELP Listing of all LOOK-AT subcommands - n cr Modifications of memory or registers are done by typing the new value in the current main format (octal, hexadecimal or decimal as set by the MAIN-FORMAT command) followed by carriage return.
-It is possible to use other formats than the main one by typing B, H or D before the carriage return for octal, hexadecimal or decimal respectively. - 'XXX'cr Modifying the data memory or a data segment by ASCII characters may be done by enclosing the ASCII string in quotes. - CODE Modification of program memory is possible by the command CODE followed by an ND-500 assembler instruction.
-The instruction will be assembled and stored starting at the current location.
-Program memory may also be modified numerically by first typing BY, and thereafter modifying bytes in the main format (See the MAIN-FORMAT command).
+The file is closed upon exit from LOOK- ${ m AT.}$ n cr Modifications of memory or registers are done by typing the new value in the current main format (octal, hexadecimal or decimal as set by the MAIN-FORMAT command) followed by carriage return.
+It is possible to use other formats than the main one by typing B, H or D before the carriage return for octal, hexadecimal or decimal respectively.